-Despite Dalí’s excentric behaviour, guitarist Manitas de Plata holds his own.
-He has been criticised by some flamenco purists for his unorthodox technique and for playing only rumba.
-That style is a festive pop version of flamenco and has been made famous world round by the Gipsy Kings, but is sometimes seen as not being actual flamenco.
-Be that as it may, the performance I see shows a good quality flamenco.
-Together with the singer Manitas executes difficult flamenco styles pertaining to the traditional flamenco (cante jondo) like seguiryias and tangos.
-They do end the show with the popular rumba and Manitas even performs a little dance step (pataíta).
-But I think this shows that he is indeed skilled at the flamenco way of ending a performance with a little on stage party called ‘juerga‘.
+Be that as it may, the performance I see shows quality flamenco.
+Together with the singer, Manitas plays difficult flamenco styles pertaining to the traditional flamenco (cante jondo) like seguiryias and tangos.
+They end the show with the popular rumba and Manitas even performs a little dance step (pataíta).
+But I think this shows that he is indeed skilled in the flamenco ways of ending a performance with a little on-stage party called ‘juerga‘.

-An intriguing artistic detail I discovered is that the sketch of the horseback rider that you can see Dalí conjuring up during this New York performance is also depicted on Manitas’ guitar.
-This artwork must have been done after the performance.
-The drawing is depicted on one of Manitas’ album covers (see below), but I have no idea if Dali drew it himself.
+An intriguing artistic detail I discovered is that the sketch of the horseback rider that you can see Dalí conjuring up during this New York performance has also been sketched on Manitas’ guitar.
+The drawing is visible on one of Manitas’ album covers (see below), but I have no idea if Dalí drew it himself.
 Looks like it though.
 I know Manitas was in the habit of letting famous artists the artwork on his guitar.
 He also got Pablo Picasso to sign his guitar.

 Album cover of ‘Hommages’ 1968 by Manitas de Plata showing Manitas’ guitar with a sketch on it of Don Quichote de la Mancha on horseback (probably) by Dalí.
 Source: prorecordingworkshop.lefora.com.

 As far as live action painting accompanied by flamenco music goes, Dalí was probably the first.
 I do not think Dalí contributed a great deal to the flamenco itself though.
 Contemporary flamenco action painting has grown a lot in that sense.
-Nowadays there are live action painters like Patricio Hidalgo, who are very knowledgeable about the art of flamenco and use their craft to translate the emotion, imagery and rhythm of the flamenco ‘language’ to visual forms of expression.
-I will be dedicating a future post to flamenco action painting, so sign up for my updates and push the ‘follow’ button on the homepage.
+Nowadays there are live action painters like Patricio Hidalgo, who are very knowledgeable about the art of flamenco and use their craft to translate the emotion, imagery and rhythm of the flamenco ‘language’ into visual forms of expression.